rdjpalmer/portfolio/src/posts/a-human-measure.md

 slug: "/a-human-measure"
 description: >-
   "The right dimensions are those that are sufficient with minimum effort.
 The measure of our objects should therefore be a human measure" - Mart Stam.
+hasTweetEmbed: true
 ---

-"The right dimensions are those that are sufficient with minimum effort.
-The measure of our objects should therefore be a human measure" - Mart Stam.
+“The right dimensions are those that are sufficient with minimum effort.
+The measure of our objects should therefore be a human measure” - Mart Stam.

-A reminder that, while we're creating, we're creating for humans.
-And it's those needs which we should be catering for first.
-That perhaps, while we measure the success of our projects in the number of people using it, or the revenue it generates that these are merely a proxy for what we should measuring.
+A reminder that, while we’re building anything, we’re building it for people.
+And it’s those people’s needs we should be addressing.

+Most businesses measure their success by the number of people using it, or the revenue it generates.
+They’re great indicators.
+In reality they’re proxies for the impact they’ve had on people’s lives.
+Which is what really matters.

-Rather, we should measure the impact our creations have on individuals.
-Something which has a profound impact of a few is just as valid as one which impacts the many to a lesser extent.
+To say this in another way, something which has a profound impact on a few is just as valid, if not more so, than something which has a wider reach but a lesser effect.

-It's why making things intentionally smaller than they could be, is not necessarily a bad idea. <a href="https://twitter.com/thesephist/status/1327643453182914560" target="_blank" rel="noopener noreferrer">Linus and Sarv make this assertion about communities</a> while I'm having frequent conversations with other indie makers about how staying small can be the most rewarding.
+Linus and Sarvasv make this point about communities.
+That the most valuable ones, are the smaller, tight knit communities as they give more back to each person.

+<blockquote class="twitter-tweet"><p lang="en" dir="ltr">Why does this work?
+Humans are finely tuned to work in small tribes of people -- we don&#39;t know how to be in a room with 5000 other people on the Internet.<br><br>So, to build up a nation, assemble small villages.
+Build cellular communities. ✨<a href="https://t.co/xAPoZLWNHX">https://t.co/xAPoZLWNHX</a> <a href="https://t.co/0CIHRQ6dpK">https://t.co/0CIHRQ6dpK</a></p>&mdash; Linus (@thesephist) <a href="https://twitter.com/thesephist/status/1327643453182914560?ref_src=twsrc%5Etfw">November 14, 2020</a></blockquote> <script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>

+Making any project deliberately smaller could well be the smart choice.
+As with it, you can bring it more care and attention.
+In return, you get more freedom to do as you please.

+Though I haven’t read it yet, I’ve heard good things (and some mixed reviews) about <a href="https://www.amazon.co.uk/Company-One-Staying-Small-Business/dp/0241380227/ref=sr_1_2?dchild=1&qid=1605461593&refinements=p_27%3APaul+Jarvis&s=books&sr=1-2" target="_blank" rel="noopener noreferrer">Company of One</a>, Paul Jarvis’s book about this very topic.

+I’m firmly in the camp of keeping things intentionally small, and I’d love to hear your thoughts on the topic. <a href="https://twitter.com/rdjpalmer" target="_blank" rel="noopener noreferrer">Hit me up on twitter</a>, or hit reply to my newsletter.